Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Results

-The eigenphase value is evaluated by fitting the measurement probability plot with a Gaussian function.
-The ratio of the dimer and the monomer eigenenergies $E_\mathrm{Dimer}/E_\mathrm{Monomer}$ is calculated and plotted in FIG.~\ref{fig:fig7}(a) and (b) for the magnitude and the lexicographic orderings, respectively, as a function of $1/M$.
-In an ideal situation where the size consistency is strictly valid, the ratio $E_\mathrm{Dimer}/E_\mathrm{Monomer}$ should be two.
-In the present numerical simulations, however, the ratio deviates slightly from two even in the Trotter-free implementation, probably due to rounding and leakage errors.
-In order to see the deviation of the $E_\mathrm{Dimer}/E_\mathrm{Monomer}$ values obtained from the Trotter decomposition-based simulation (denoted by ``Trotter'' in the superscript) from those of the Trotter-free simulations (denoted by ``w/o Trotter'' in the superscript), we plotted the $E_\mathrm{Dimer}^\mathrm{Trotter}/E_\mathrm{Monomer}^\mathrm{Trotter}$ normalized by the $E_\mathrm{Dimer}^\mathrm{w/o\ Trotter}/E_\mathrm{Monomer}^\mathrm{w/o\ Trotter}$ in FIG.~\ref{fig:fig7}(c) and (d) for the magnitude and the lexicographic orderings, respectively.
-In the present case, using $M$ = 1 in the Trotter decomposition ($\Delta t$, the time length of a single Trotter slice, is 1.0) is insufficient to satisfy the size consistency condition, regardless of the method of operator ordering and the molecular orbitals used for the wave function expansion.
-By increasing the number of Trotter slices to $M$ = 2, the size consistency condition is almost satisfied, except for the CMO with the first-order Trotter decomposition using the lexicographic ordering.
-Even in this case, the size consistency condition is systematically recovered by increasing the number of Trotter slices.
-Our numerical simulations revealed that the size consistency condition is not automatically violated by using the LMOs for the wave function expansion.
-However, the difference in the convergence behavior to the Trotter-free results with respect to the number of Trotter slices insists that the use of appropriate Trotter decomposition conditions, including the reference molecular orbitals, the order of the Trotter decomposition, and the operator ordering, are very important to satisfy the size consistency condition in the QPE-based full-CI calculations.
+The eigenphase value is determined by fitting the measurement probability plot with a Gaussian function.
+The ratio of the dimer and monomer eigenenergies, $E_\mathrm{Dimer}/E_\mathrm{Monomer}$, is computed and plotted in FIG.~\ref{fig:fig7}(a) and (b) for magnitude and lexicographic orderings, respectively, as a function of $1/M$.
+Ideally, when size consistency is perfectly maintained, this ratio should be equal to two.
+However, in our numerical simulations, the ratio deviates slightly from two even in the Trotter-free implementation, likely due to rounding and leakage errors.
+To assess the deviation of $E_\mathrm{Dimer}/E_\mathrm{Monomer}$ values from Trotter decomposition-based simulation (denoted as ``Trotter'' in the superscript) compare to Trotter-free simulations (denoted as ``w/o Trotter'' in the superscript), we plot $E_\mathrm{Dimer}^\mathrm{Trotter}/E_\mathrm{Monomer}^\mathrm{Trotter}$ normalized by $E_\mathrm{Dimer}^\mathrm{w/o\ Trotter}/E_\mathrm{Monomer}^\mathrm{w/o\ Trotter}$ in FIG.~\ref{fig:fig7}(c) and (d) for magnitude and lexicographic orderings, respectively.
+In this case, using $M$ = 1 for the Trotter decomposition (where $\Delta t$, the time length of a single Trotter slice, is 1.0) is insufficient to meet the size consistency condition, irrespective of the operator ordering method and the molecular orbitals employed for the wave function expansion.
+Increasing the number of Trotter slices to $M$ = 2 nearly satisfies the size consistency condition, except for the CMO with first-order Trotter decomposition using lexicographic ordering.
+Even in this case, size consistency condition is systematically recovered with a higher number of Trotter slices.
+Our numerical simulations indicate that size consistency is not inherently violated using LMOs for wave function expansion.
+However, the convergence behavior towards Trotter-free results with respect to the number of Trotter slices underscores the importance of selecting appropriate Trotter decomposition conditions, such as reference molecular orbitals, the order of Trotter decomposition, and operator ordering, to ensure size consistency in QPE-based full-CI calculations.